litestar-org/litestar/docs/usage/events.rst

 Litestar supports a simple implementation of the event emitter / listener pattern:

 .. code-block:: python
+    :caption: Using Litestar events to decouple and organize async tasks

     from dataclasses import dataclass

+    from db import user_repository

-    from litestar import Request, post
+    from litestar import Litestar, Request, post
     from litestar.events import listener
-    from litestar import Litestar

-    from db import user_repository
     from utils.email import send_welcome_mail